10 Steps of the hiring process! Recruitment process step by step

 Some roles require competency tests to choose the best person for the role.

 8. BACKGROUND AND REFERENCE CHECK

 This stage is a great time to carry out background checks and decide whether an application is legitimate.
-Checks include screening for criminal records, a DBS check for roles who work with children and the employment history should also be checked too by calling references.
+Checks include screening for criminal records.
+Running a DBS check for roles that work with children.
+The employment history should be verified by calling references.

 Decide your candidate!
 And choose a runner up as a backup choice if the first choice candidate falls through.

 If your candidate accepts the role, you can then call other candidates and inform them they did not get the role.